WorkofAditya/C/README.md

 | [WLOOP5.C](https://github.com/WorkofAditya/C/blob/main/WLOOP5.C) | Prints a countdown from 25 to 5 in steps of 5, repeated 9 times using nested while loops. |

 ---

-## License

-This project is licensed under the MIT License.

-## License

-This project is licensed under the MIT License.